pseudoincorrect/Bariot/instructions.md

 Bariot is downloading every docker image, go package and build all services.

-## !
-At the moment, timing errors can happen with the start of multiple containers !
+**!
+At the moment, timing errors can happen with the start of multiple containers !**

-Re-running "docker-compose up" from another terminal usually do the trick.
+Re-running "docker-compose up -d" usually do the trick.

 Roadmap: Deployment with precompiled images.